American College Dance Association

 What is it?

-The American College Dance Festival is a regional dance conference in which participants attend 4 days of classes, lectures, and performances.
+As a national dance organization, the American College Dance Association (ACDA) is divided into 13 regions and annually sponsors conferences in each region in which participants attend 4 days of master classes, lectures, and performances.

 Who will attend?

-The festival is attended by faculty and students from colleges and universities in the region.
-Southeastern Louisiana University is in the South-Central Region.
+The ACDA conference is attended by faculty and students from colleges and universities in the region.
+Southeastern Louisiana University is in the South Region.
 Universities within the region will rotate hosting the festival.
 Each university selects the dancers they will bring by their own means.
 There are usually about 500 festival participants.

-Students and faculty will attend master classes and lectures given by the faculty of other universities attending the festival.
+Students and faculty will attend master classes and lectures given by the faculty of other universities attending the conference.
 Participants will also attend daily performances by their peers and professionals.
-Each university can bring student and faculty choreography to present and perform for all festival attendees.
-This choreography is adjudicated by a panel of professionals and festival participants will hear valuable feedback on the works by the adjudicators.
-Festival participants can also attend master classes taught by the adjudicators.
+Each university can bring student and faculty choreography to present and perform for all conference attendees.
+This choreography is adjudicated by a panel of professionals and conference participants will hear valuable feedback on the works by the adjudicators.
+Conference participants can also attend master classes taught by the adjudicators.

-The American College Dance Festival is held each spring at a different host college or university within the South-Central Region.
+The American College Dance Conference is held each spring at a different host college or university within the South Region.

 What benefit will I receive from attending?